 - The visitor must be at least 18 years old.

-- The visitor(s) must present a picture ID before being able to visit.
+- The visitor(s) must present a valid picture ID with their current address before being able to visit.

 - The visitor must not have been incarcerated within the last 60 days.
 If so, they must have permission to visit from the Jail Administrator, prior to the visit.